uikit/uikit-site/docs/pages/image.md

 <img data-src="" width="" height="" alt="" uk-img="target: .my-class">
 ```

 The following example loads all images in the slides as soon as the whole slideshow enters the viewport.
-It uses `!.uk-slideshow-items` as target selector.
+It uses `!.uk-slideshow-items` as a target selector.
 The `!` looks up the DOM to find the next element with the `.uk-slideshow-item` class.

 ```example
 <div class="uk-position-relative uk-visible-toggle uk-light" uk-slideshow>